EnhancedNetwork/TOHE-Docs/FAQ.md

 ## After installing the mod, it is still the vanilla

 1. This may be caused by your antivirus software identifying the mod as a virus and automatically deleting it.
 Please try to close the antivirus software and reinstall it.
-2. Please make sure that your game path does not contain any non-english, any characters other than English and numbers in the path may cause the mod to fail to load.
+2. Please make sure that your game path does not contain any non-English, any characters other than English and numbers in the path may cause the mod to fail to load.

 ## How to get the log file